kort1k/ieee_ml/README.md

 Pizza will be provided for dinner on Tue. (~6.30pm to 6.50pm).
 Vegetarian diet(sandwiches or pizzas based on the day) is also provided in additition to meat based diet.

-3. Course slides will be sent as pdf by Friday noon.
+3. Course slides are sent as pdf files on Friday afternoon through eventbrite.
+Please contact us if you have not received the slides.

 *****4. If you are attending day 2 of workshop to do interactive programming exercsises, you must prepare the laptop with the setup in advance before the workshop based